 Overall, if you rent property for your business operations, you’ll want to get insurance that specifically covers this space and anything that is stored or happens within it.
 This being said, however, business renters insurance is a little different from many other types of traditional policies.

 In this guide, therefore, we’ll explain exactly how business renters insurance works, who needs it, and how much it costs for small business owners.
 We’ll also explore some top insurance providers—so that you have all the information you need to adequately protect your business from the unexpected.

-Generally, the term business renters insurance can be used to refer to any insurance policy (or combination of policies) that protects a business from claims or damages related to a property they rent—whether an office space, storefront, warehouse, or other type of property.
+Business renters insurance provides coverage specifically to businesses that operate out of a rented office, warehouse, or other property.
+Typically, business renters insurance is a customized policy designed to fill in the gaps of traditional commercial insurance policies.
+Generally, the term business renters insurance can be used to refer to any insurance policy (or combination of policies) that protects a business from claims or damages related to a property they rent.

 Unlike, say, general liability insurance, which is a defined and fairly standard type of policy, business renters insurance doesn’t work in the same way.